 1. Determine the crisis phase and take action

 Entrepreneurs need to know what phase of the crisis the company is in to react accordingly.
 By immediately targeting investments that may mean immediate savings for the company, the impact will be visible in the coming months, not spread over time.
+What is the 2021 cost optimization plan?

 The first phase is a response that focuses on maintaining essential services and ensuring cost optimization.
 Here, try to plan everything to prevent your company from going bankrupt at the most critical time.